Murder of Yangjie Li: Arrest

+Ramona and Jörg S.

+Ramona S., the mother of the accused, and her partner, Jörg S., both police officers, came under general suspicion of covering up evidence of the murder in the couple's apartment.
+The mother, working for the police department Sachsen-Anhalt East, had protected her son previously during several criminal investigations by the local police, which was headed by her husband.
+Flech had at least forty prior arrests as an adult for crimes including assault, slander, arson, and property damage, but most were dismissed once his parents became involved.
+Ramona S. volunteered to join the investigating group "Anhalt".
+The stepfather was the head of the Dessau police station from November 2012 until June 6, 2016, when he was barred from official duties (without disciplinary procedure).
+Specifically, they allegedly helped the suspects empty the apartment on 21 May, just two days before Flech's arrest.
+The investigation was therefore transferred from the Dessau police to the police in Halle.

 Reactions

-On Wednesday, May 18, 600 Chinese students and many others gathered at the Seminarplatz to take part in a mourning rally.
+On Wednesday, 18 May, 600 Chinese students and many others gathered at the Seminarplatz to take part in a mourning rally.
 About 150 local people in Dessau, including many students, took part in a memorial night run from the city park in memory of the murdered Li.

-The citizens of Dessau-Roßlau (population: 79.354 (31.
-Dez.
-2020)) donated an amount of 4,000 euros to Li Yangjie's family at the end of May 2016 (less than five cents per capita).
+The citizens of Dessau-Roßlau (population 79,354 as of 31 Dec.
+2020)) donated an amount of 4,000 euros to Li Yangjie's family at the end of May 2016 (less than five cents per capita), although this grew to 27,000 euros by August.